svarggas/Widgets/README.md

 # React Widgets
 Some widgets of basic use in a day to day bases.
-Used as example, show functionanility, or boilerplate <br/>
+Used as example, show functionanility, or boilerplate
-Hosted: react-widgetss.netlify.app